 Once automation software is in place, efficiency isn’t optimised.
 In many ways, automation is a means to the end of freeing up human intelligence at more layers of your organisation.

 If every cog in an organisation turns into an autonomous actor with strategic training and understanding of how they fit into the wider picture, the business will be able to respond to the market and consumers as close to instantly as possible.

 How can L&D contribute?
 The problem with initiatives like this is that they’re important but not evidently urgent to most learners.
 The trick is in managed autonomy.

 You can’t teach someone to be autonomous when they’ve got no autonomy over how they learn - they might not even bother trying.
 But, if you give people absolute freedom they might pick up the wrong thing at the wrong time, or choose something irrelevant.

-So, instead, what we advocate is going for a ‘model of shared control’ (we explain it in more detail here).
+So, instead, what we advocate is going for a ‘model of shared control’.
 Essentially, this entails scaffolding learning - guiding rather than pushing.
 The method begins with a high level of prescription which then tapers off as users take control of their own learning.

 Personalisation is central to making this work.
 It’s the best way to balance user autonomy with prescribed direction.
 Learners are less likely to feel imposed-upon if they can immediately see the value of content.

 The key is that it shouldn’t just be tailored to someone’s role in the company - it works best when suited to their personal goals, their preferred method of delivery, their preferred learning schedule, their language.
 With new technology this level of specificity is possible, and it’s essential in getting the traction to ensure that a genuine cultural shift takes place.